allenkay76/AF_Math/README.md

 # AF_Math
-A simple dll example of a math library exported as a shared dynamical library or DLL.
+A simple header only math math library written in c.
+Designed to work with game engine prototypes and other small projects.

+AF stands for the Atom Forge framework.
+Compile using cmake and make.
+VS Code project setup to compile as a build task.